orionrobots/orionrobots.github.io/content/2024/01/29/right-angled-usb-cable.md

 description: USB cable change for the Piwars 2024 robot
 thumbnail:  content/2024/01/29/piwars-robot-usb-connection-after.JPG
 ---
-Oue robot for Piwars 2024, Big Ole Yellow, has a USB cable between the Raspberry Pi and the Pimoroni Yukon, for programming and communicating with the Micropython code running on the RP2040.
+Our robot for Piwars 2024, Big Ole Yellow, has a USB cable between the Raspberry Pi and the Pimoroni Yukon, for programming and communicating with the Micropython code running on the RP2040.

 The original cable had two issues: